mathigon/textbooks/content/functions/content.md

 > id: time-distance-graph

-Our last graph plotted height by time.
-We can also plot distance by time.
-Note that time is still on the X axis, but distance is now on the Y axis:
+Our last graph plotted Height by Time.
+We can also plot Distance by Time.
+Note that Time is still on the X axis, but Distance is now on the Y axis:

     x-video-graph
         x-video(src="/resources/functions/images/olympic_vault.mp4" poster="images/olympic_vault_poster.png" width=640 height=360 controls credit="©NBC")